The Ultimate Cricket Bat Buying Guide

 Ultimately, the best bat for a player depends on their personal preference and playing style.

 However, the number of grains should be balanced with the overall quality of the willow grade and your budget.
-We have written extensively about willow grains and the myths about lots of grains and a smaller number of grains.
+We have written extensively about willow grain and the myths about lots of grains and a smaller number of grains.

 Choosing a Cricket Bat